XcooBee/payment-sdk-js/docs/README.md

 npm i @xcoobee/payment-sdk-js easyqrcodejs
 ```

-to use without qr generator or to provide your own please use this ["link"](note.md)
+to use without qr generator or to provide your own please use this [link](note.md)

 ## Documentation

-To overview documentation please follow documentation link.
+To overview documentation please follow documentation [link](docs/globals.md).

 ## Deployment